MaineKuehn/usim/docs/source/topics/simpy.rst

     --- The SimPy Documentation

 Both μSim and SimPy are discrete, event-based simulation frameworks.
-Whereas SimPy is built on generators and callbacks, μSim relies exclusively on the ``async``/``await`` coroutine support introduced in Python 3.5.
+While SimPy is built on generators and callbacks, μSim relies exclusively on the ``async``/``await`` coroutine support introduced in Python 3.5.
 This makes a difference both in the usage, as well as supported features.